sumakartik/TDD-Tetris/README.md

-# GUIDING PRINCIPLES:

-## The Three Rules of TDD

-- Write production code only to pass a failing unit test
-- Write no more of a unit test than sufficient to fail (compilation failures are failures)
-- Write no more production code than necessary to pass the one failing unit test

-## Proverbs:

-- If it ain’t broke: don’t fix it
-- Make it work, _then_ make it fast

-## Red > Green > Refactor

-- First think about WHAT you're doing
-- Then think about HOW
-- Finally, think about IMPROVEMENT

-## How to read a test

-- Look for the _ARRANGE_ step - what is it doing?
-- See what the intention is in the _ACT_ step -
-  - What methods get called?
-  - What argument are passed?
-- What is measured by the _ASSERT_ step?
-  - How is it measured - what is the expectation?
-  - What methods get called?
-  - What arguments are passed?

 # [TDD MOOC](https://tdd.mooc.fi): Tetris

 In this exercise you will be implementing a Tetris game using Test-Driven Development (TDD).
 The first couple dozen